xinyx/TeenQA/README.md

 # TeenQA
-TeenQA is a large scale topic-specific QAs dataset constructed from Quora, containing ~70K teens' commonly-encountered questions and ~2M community-given answers.
+TeenQA is a large-scale topic-specific QA dataset constructed from Quora, containing ~70K teens' commonly encountered questions and ~2M community-given answers.
 TeenQA is intended for non-commercial research purposes only to promote advancement in the fields of E-bibliotherapy and NLP (e.g. question generation, reading comprehension and multi-document summarization).

 The dataset is provided "as is" without warranty.
 Please contact us at xinyx16@mails.tsinghua.edu.cn if you own any of the documents made available but do not want them in this dataset.